 You can therefore imagine an area on the home page, where each person can give a virtual high five as an index of appreciation for someone and to share their work in the company.

 By doing so, you can have a playful area that will certainly be of interest to everyone in the company.

-The company intranet can be the right place to inspire new ideas in the company.
+The corporate intranet can be the right place to inspire new ideas in the company.

-We have used contests to generate new ideas on intranets, both to identify new services or products for business, and to improve well-being within the company.
+We have used contests to generate new ideas on intranets, both to identify new services or products for business, and to improve well-being and internal communication within the company.